usccolumbia/materialsatlas/docs/user-guide/formation_energy_ehull.md

 It should also be mentioned that a higher accuracy for predicting formation energy can be achieved based on the graph neural networks if the crystal structure is available.
 This is a very important tool if we want to find the formation energy of a material when the energy information is not accessible.

 Therefore, we provide both composition-based and structure-based options for predicting the formation energy using MaterialsAtals.org.
-You can submit either the cif file of the crystal structure or enter the chemical formula to determine the prediction.
+You can submit either the cif file of the crystal structure or enter the chemical formula to perform the predictions.

 ### Citations